When to use C and when to use Python

 Instead, C would require you to say:

-Initialize my bigint library, start the calculation.
+Initialize my big decimal library, start the calculation.
 Check whether the calculation did not run out of memory.
-Then, carefully execute a loop that uses the bigint -> string conversion routine to retrieve single bigint characters.
-Then, convert these characters back to integers, and then finally sum the integers.
+Then, carefully execute a loop that uses the big decimal to string conversion routine to retrieve its string representation.
+Then, convert this string representation back to integers, and then finally sum the integers.

 While you can always create a nice high level abstraction inside of C, the drawback is flexibility.
-While you carefully crafted all this code within an hour or so, using Python allows you to solve 20 similar problems in the same time, while providing superior memory safety, readability and maintainability.
+While you carefully crafted all this code within an hour or so, using Python lets you solve 20 similar problems in the same time, while providing superior memory safety, readability, and maintainability.

 1. The Python code is much slower.
 It requires tons of Python object meta-data and requires garbage collection.